tramitit/guides/en/germany/paternity_acknowledgment.md

 categories:
 - Germany
 date: '2024-06-07'
-description: Learn how to legally recognize paternity in Germany, impacting citizenship, inheritance, and custody rights.
-Step-by-step guide and required documents.
+description: Learn about the legal paternity acknowledgment process in Germany, including required documents, steps, and important implications for fathers and children.
 draft: false
-meta_title: 'Paternity Acknowledgment in Germany: Process and Documents'
+meta_title: 'Paternity Acknowledgment Process in Germany: A Complete Guide'
-title: 'Paternity Acknowledgment in Germany: Process and Documents'
+title: 'Paternity Acknowledgment Process in Germany: A Complete Guide'
 translationKey: germany-paternity_acknowledgment
 ---

 ## Description
 ### What is it?